 Zahara de la Sierra Castle

-The Castle is opened 24 hours a day and is FREE of charge.
+Note: The Castle is open 24 hours a day and is FREE of charge.

-Once you've climbed up to the main town square, have a snack and a cold drink... because you have a lot higher to go!
+If you've made it to the main plaza from the parking area below, have a snack and a cold drink... because you have a lot higher to go!

-Follow the main road, calle San Juan towards the big reddish church (Iglesia de Santa Maria de la Mesa).
-From here, stay to the left of the church and continue up the hill past a string of flower covered white-washed buildings on your left.
+Follow the main road, calle San Juan towards the big reddish church, the Iglesia de Santa Maria de la Mesa.
+From there, follow the road to the left of the church and continue up the hill past a string of flower-covered, white-washed buildings on your left.

-I think I took more photos in Zahara de la Sierra than in any other village, mostly because of the outstanding views of the surrounding countryside and lakes around the Grazalema Mountains.
-There are also wonderful photography opportunities in the village itself with its classic white-washed homes and ancient buildings.
+We took more photos in Zahara de la Sierra than in any other village, mostly due to the exquisite views of the Grazalema countryside and its brightly colored turquoise lakes.
+There are also wonderful photographic opportunities in the village itself, with its classic, white-washed homes and ancient stone buildings.

 One of the best views of the Iglesia de Santa Maria de la Mesa is from behind, on your way up to the castle.

 Before you reach the entrance to the Castle grounds you will pass through what looks like two massive stone walls on either side of the road.
-This is actually all that is left of the old "Puerta de la Villa" or village gate.
+This is all that remains of the old "Puerta de la Villa" or village gate.

-At one time this gate looked more like a doorway with a large arch rounding out the top, but over the years it has crumbled and fallen off.
-The village tried to rebuild the arch at one point and even added a large clock in the middle, but it was again destroyed by French troops in 1812.
+At one time the gate looked more like a doorway with a large arch rounding out the top, but over the years it has crumbled and fallen off.
+The village later tried to rebuild the arch and added a large clock at the top.
+Unfortunately, it was again destroyed by French troops in 1812.

 Just past the old "Puerta de la Villa" you will see the ruins of an ancient Nasrid village that resided just below the castle.

 You can just make out the remains of several medieval houses and a well.
-The walls of the ancient city also start here and wrap around the town.
+The walls of the ancient city can also be seen here as they begin to wrap around the town.

-Above the ruins you will see a hexagonal base that is all that is left of the first church in Zahara, the Antigua Iglesia Mayor which dates to the 15th century.
+Above the ruins there is a large hexagonal base that is all that is left of the first church in Zahara, the Antigua Iglesia Mayor, which dates to the 15th century.

-The museum is open most days and is a great way to learn about the civilizations that once lived in these areas; Romans, Moors and Christians.
+The museum is open most days and is a great way to learn about the civilizations that once lived in the area; the Romans, Moors and Christians.

-6. The Path up is Beautiful but Steep!
+The Path to the Castle is Beautiful but Steep!

-You must be careful while walking this bit as its rough terrain.
-There are loose and uneven rocks and the climb is again, steep.
+You must be careful while walking this bit as the terrain can be a bit rough.
+There are also loose and uneven rocks and the climb is steep.

-Bring lots of water for this trek, especially in summer, and a good pair of walking shoes is recommended.
-And, don't forget to take lots of photos!
+Bring lots of water for this trek, especially during summer, and a good pair of walking shoes is recommended.

 What we all refer to as the Zahara Castle, looks a lot more like a tower.
 It is undeniably the most important landmark in town and the most photographed.
 It's known as the "Torre del Homenaje".

-What you will find today dates to the 14th century, but it's known that the tower was built upon an even older structure (probably a watchtower) dating to the 8th century.
+What you will find today dates to the 14th century, but it's known that the tower was built upon an even earlier structure, probably a watchtower, dating to the 8th century.

 The castle sits 605 meters above sea level, and it measures 12m by 12.6m with rounded corners.

-There is not much to the interior of the tower.
-There are two very narrow staircases that will allow you to climb to the second floor and then onto the upper terrace.
-The staircases are dark and there is no interior lighting so a flashlight (or cellphone) is needed to light the way.
+There is not much to see in the interior of the tower but you will find two very narrow staircases that lead you to the second floor and upper terrace.
+The staircases are dark and there is no interior lighting, so a flashlight (or cellphone) is needed to light the way.

 Once you reach the top you will be rewarded with incredible views in all directions.

 Just in front of the castle is yet another mirador.
-Walk directly out of the castle door and you will see a path below you heading out towards the giant rock that sits in front of the castle.
+Walk directly out of the castle door and you will see a path heading towards a rocky area in front of you.
 There are wooden bridges that cross over the rocks and benches for resting and enjoying the views.